 Yesterday the three of us tackled the monumental task of sorting and organizing heaps of medical supplies which had been stashed away in a storeroom for too long.
 All three of us share the delights of a fairly obsessive organizational behavior, so we were in hog heaven.
 It is still a work in progress, but we managed to get so much accomplished, which was very satisfying.
 Brad cranked up the music on his computer and we had patients come and watch the muzungus get into it.
 It was very fun.

+Earlier in the day we participated in the community effort to help fix the road to the clinic which has suffered with the recent heavy rains.
+We dug drainage and diversion ditches which will hopefully alleviate some of the erosion.
+It was good to be involved.
 On Friday the accompagnateurs gathered in the new training center and we did a presentation and training on malaria.
 Afterwards we distributed the donated LED crank flashlights (thank you, Bob Crane), rain ponchos (Bunnings in Cairns), and tote bags which I had procured while in Australia.
 They also received new photo ID cards and the original photo.

+Everyone was excited and pleased to be recognized for their invaluable contributions to the community-at-large.
 Earlier in the week, five children in the malnutrition ward were transferred to Bururi Hospital for much needed blood transfusions.
 It was great news to hear that this had been accomplished.
 Today they will return and everyone is eager to receive them back into the fold.
 Connie has gone in the ambulance with Elvis, our Translator Extraordinaire, to get them.

 Last evening, Will Marsh from Santa Barbara, California, arrived as a volunteer agronomist.
 (Yes, the inevitable one degree of separation was almost immediately discovered… he knows Grace Bueti!)
 We are all thrilled with his presence as his expertise will help keep the exceptional food programme on track.
 We also got the solar cooker Hotpot activated this morning and we are eagerly looking forward to evaluating how it performs here.